Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-aad.md

 Navigate to "/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-AAD" folder

-Use az cli or Az PowerShell to create the AD groups
+Use az cli or Az PowerShell to create the AD groups.
+Replace the AAD group names below with the name of the AAD groups you want to create eg AKS_ES_dev, AKS_ES_ops.
+There should be no space in the names.

 # [CLI](#tab/CLI)